Agora-wireless/Agora/README.md

 Agora's design overview and flow diagram that maps massive MIMO baseband processing to the actual code structure.
 Technical details and performance results can be found in
  * Jian Ding, Rahman Doost-Mohammady, Anuj Kalia, and Lin Zhong, "Agora: Real-time massive MIMO baseband processing in software," in Proc. of ACM CoNEXT, December 2020 ([PDF](https://www.yecl.org/publications/ding2020conext.pdf), [video](https://dl.acm.org/doi/abs/10.1145/3386367.3431296)).

+To Generate the doxygen documentation for Agora run the following command from the repository root directory:
+`doxygen Agora_doxygen.conf`
+The latest hosted output is located at [Agora Doxygen](https://renew-wireless.org/agora-doxy/html/index.html)

+Other community resources can be found at the [RENEW Wireless Wiki](https://wiki.renew-wireless.org/)

 ## Contact
 Jian Ding (jian.ding@yale.edu)